NiYuan224/Agent-Authorization-Use-Cases/draft-chen-oauth-agent-authz-use-cases-00.md

     *   **Group Lifecycle:** When the task completes or the coordinator is compromised, the entire group's authority must be terminable as one unit.

 *   **Gap Analysis:**
-    *   **What Works (Partially):** The Client Credentials grant and Token Exchange [RFC8693] allow individual agents to obtain tokens, and Rich Authorization Requests [RFC9396] can express fine-grained permissions per request.
+    *   **What Works (Partially):** Token Exchange [RFC8693] defines the privilege delegation relationship via the `may_act` claim, but it only defines one actor and cannot link that actor to a specific subset of permissions.
+Rich Authorization Requests [RFC9396] can express fine-grained permissions per request，but cannot bind them to different actors.
     *   **What's Missing (The Gap):**
         *   **Per-Member Authorization Does Not Scale:** N members individually authenticating and obtaining tokens for what is logically one user grant means N authorization server interactions and potentially N consent prompts for a single request.
 There is no standard way for one party to request authorization on behalf of an enumerated set of clients.
         *   **No Group Construct in the Token Model:** Tokens describe one client acting for one subject.
 There is no standard representation of group membership, nor of per-member subject-audience-scope bindings under a common grant, that a resource server could verify.